 However, lightning can still cause damage, disrupt systems, cause engine flame-outs, and in the case of helicopters cause catastrophic damage if the main or tail rotor gets critically damaged.

-So what exactly happens when lightning hits an aircraft, and what is the phenoma where lighting is actually caused by the airframe rather than the atmosphere by itself?
+What happens exactly when lightning hits an aircraft, and what is the phenomena where lighting is actually caused by the airframe rather than the atmosphere by itself?

-This is called triggered lightning and does present a huge threat to, for instance, the UK offshore helicopter industry.
-It is not limited to just offshore though, let’s talk about it.
+This is called triggered lightning and does present a huge threat to, for instance, the UK offshore helicopter industry ⚡️

-So let’s talk about lightning by itself first.
+Let’s talk about lightning itself first.
 How does it work?
 It all starts when tiny droplets form inside a cloud.
 Strong updrafts blow these to the top of the cloud where they turn to ice or even grow into hail.
-If they are too heavy to be propelled up they will start falling again to a lower portion of the cloud, bumping in to other particles as they get thrown around the cloud.
+If they are too heavy to be propelled up they will start falling again to a lower portion of the cloud, bumping in to other particles as they get thrown around.

-During these collisions within the cloud, electrons are transferred to the moving hail, giving it a negative charge, while the other ice particles that have given this electron away gain positive charge.
+During these collisions within the cloud, electrons are transferred to the moving hail, giving it a negative charge.
+The other ice particles that have given this electron away gain positive charge.
 When the updrafts continue to carry the lighter ice particles (with a positive charge) upwards, the top of the cloud gains a positive charge.

 The hail then continues to fall to the bottom part of the cloud, giving it a negative charge.
 This has now created two electrically charged areas that look like this: